 The people profession has a key role to play in unlocking the full benefits of flexible and agile working.
 By effectively embedding, monitoring and evaluating flexible working provisions, we can improve work and working lives.
 This is why the CIPD has been working with government and a range of stakeholders including business lobby organisations, professional bodies, unions and key charities as part of a Flexible Working Taskforce.

 The establishment of the taskforce was in response to then-Prime Minister Theresa May’s challenge to business to improve workplace equality by advertising all jobs as flexible from Day one.
 Set up in early 2018 by the Department for Business, Energy and Industrial Strategy (BEIS), it initially ran until Autumn 2019.

-The task force aims to do a number of things:
+The taskforce’s aims were to do a number of things:

 - Clarify the benefits of flexible working